DataDog/documentation/content/en/agent/prometheus.md

   - /agent/openmetrics/
 ---

-## Overview
+Starting with version 6.1.0, the Agent includes a new [Prometheus][1] check capable of scraping Prometheus endpoints with only a few lines of configuration.
 This page explains the basic usage of the generic `Prometheus` check, the fastest and simplest way to scrape custom metrics from Prometheus endpoints.
-For more advanced usage of the `PrometheusCheck` interface, including writing a custom check, see the [Developer Tools][1] section.
+For more advanced usage of the `PrometheusCheck` interface, including writing a custom check, see the [Developer Tools][2] section.

-## Generic Prometheus check

-Starting with version 6.1.0, the Agent includes a new [Prometheus][2] check capable of scraping Prometheus endpoints with only a few lines of configuration.

-### Configuration
+## Configuration

 If running the Agent as a DaemonSet in Kubernetes, configure the Prometheus check using [auto-discovery](#auto-discovery).
 If running the Agent as a binary on a host, edit the `prometheus.d/conf.yaml` configuration file to add the different instances you want to retrieve custom metrics from.